 - Address: 1 Hoả Lò, Trần Hưng Đạo, Hoàn Kiếm

 - Opening hours: every day, from 8 AM – 5 PM

 - Price: 30,000 VND

 12) Appreciate the Works in the Vietnam Fine Arts Museum

 This fantastic Fine Arts Museum houses some of the most remarkable art.

 The museum consists of two buildings that interestingly enough were once the French Ministry of Information.

-Inside the museum you can find Matisse, Degas, Monet to lot of local artists covering their often harrowing past.
+Inside the museum, you can find Matisse, Degas, Monet to a lot of local artists covering their often harrowing past.

 This is the place to visit to truly appreciate and understand the entire history of Vietnamese fine arts.